sensu/sensu-docs/content/sensu-go/5.0/api/overview.md

 ### Data size

-API responses are limited to 0.512 MB in size.
+API request bodies are limited to 0.512 MB in size.

 ### Versioning

 The Sensu Go API is versioned according to the format `v{majorVersion}{stabilityLevel}{iterationNumber}`, in which `v2` is stable version 2.
+The Sensu API guarantees backward compatibility for stable versions of the API.

 Sensu makes no guarantee that an alpha or beta APIs will be maintained for any period of time.
 Alpha versions should be considered under active development and may not be published for every release.